Revisiting Transformers with Insights from Image Filtering and Boosting: Concluding Remarks

 \section{Concluding Remarks}

-\textbf{Summary.} In this work, we developed a unifying image processing framework to better understand the feature-learning mechanism behind architectural components of Transformer-based models.
+In this work, we developed a unifying image processing framework to better understand the feature-learning mechanism behind architectural components of Transformer-based models.
 In addition to addressing the frequently asked question of why positional encodings (PE) are added rather than concatenated in an investigative approach, we also explore how properly incorporating positional information enhances the accuracy and long-range capacity of the self-attention mechanism.
 Furthermore, we highlight the crucial role of residual connections in improving the model's fidelity to its input and, as a result, robustness against adversarial attacks.

-\textbf{Future directions.} Despite the growing interest in drawing inspiration from classical image processing for designing Transformer architectures \cite{nguyen2023mitigating, abdullaev2025transformer}, several powerful techniques remain underexplored.
-In particular, while locally adaptive regression kernels (LARK) have been widely used in image denoising and feature extraction \cite{takeda2007lark}, more general variants \cite{kheradmand2013general} are yet to be systematically transferred to Transformers.
-Similarly, fast approximations of the bilateral filter \cite{Paris2006}, which enable efficient edge-preserving smoothing in real-time applications, could have been considered as a foundation for designing computationally efficient self-attention mechanisms.
+\textbf{Future directions.} Despite the growing interest in drawing inspiration from classical image processing for designing Transformer architectures \cite{nguyen2023mitigating, abdullaev2025transformer}, several powerful techniques remain underexplored \cite{takeda2007lark, kheradmand2013general, buhlmann2003boosting, romano2017little}, and yet to be systematically transferred to Transformers or alternative models.
+Similarly, fast approximations of the bilateral filter \cite{Paris2006}, which enable efficient edge-preserving smoothing in real-time applications, could have been considered as a foundation for designing computationally efficient self-attention mechanisms or linear recurrent models.

-\textbf{Limitations.} A specific limitation of Bilateral Attention proposed in this work is that it introduces an additional training computation complexity (note it does not pose any additional inference cost since positional embeddings are input-independent and can be precomputed after training, see Table \ref{tab:efficiency}), which is undesirable under specific resource restricted scenarios.
+\textbf{Limitations.} A specific limitation of Bilateral Attention proposed in this work is that it introduces an additional training-time computation complexity (note it does not pose any additional inference cost since positional embeddings are input-independent and can be precomputed after training, see Table \ref{tab:efficiency}), which is undesirable under specific resource restricted scenarios.
 Moreover, a room of ambiguity still remains when it comes to understanding MLP blocks (if possible) other than the attempts in the previous section, which is an interesting open question for further exploration.